Skip to main content

 Hanzilib

-Hanzilib is designed for working with Han characters (Hanzi, Kanji, Hanja, and chu Han) used in Chinese, Japanese, Korean, and Vietnamese (CJKV) languages.
+Hanzilib works with Han characters (Hanzi, Kanji, Hanja, and chu Han) used in Chinese, Japanese, Korean, and Vietnamese (CJKV) languages.
 It provides a comprehensive set of tools to manage, analyze, and query information about characters based on their visual structure (radicals, glyphs, strokes), pronunciation (readings), and dictionary definitions.

-Hanzilib is the successor of cjklib, which has remained dormant for more than a decade and was difficult to install for modern versions of Python.
+Hanzilib is a modern fork of cjklib, which has been unmaintained since 2012.
+Cjklib was difficult to install for modern versions of Python; some of its data sources are also no longer available.
 Hence, this fork was created as an attempt to port the entirety of (or most of) cjklib to modern Python.

 Installation